looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 ...
 {{< /highlight >}}

 No need to set the `material.side` parameter here, the default of `THREE.FrontSide` is fine.
-We'll also take the time to understand how colours work soon - like, just why is `0x0000ff` blue?

-We're passing in a single parameter here, the radius of the octahedron (2).
+We're passing in a single parameter here, the radius of the octahedron, which we have set to `2`.
 Again, this geometry can take other parameters, and you can explore them in the live example on the docs page.

 Next, we'll create our first mesh from the `octaGeometry` and `octaMaterial`: